History of New Spain: 18th-century military conflicts

 The 18th century saw the Bourbons on the Spanish throne engage in a series of global conflicts that pitted primarily France against Britain.
 Spain, as an ally of France, was drawn into these conflicts.
 In fact part of the motivation for the Bourbon Reforms was the perceived need to prepare the empire administratively, economically, and militarily for what was the next expected war.
 The Seven Years' War proved to be catalyst for most of the reforms in the overseas possessions, just like the War of the Spanish Succession had been for the reforms on the Peninsula.

 In 1720, the Villasur expedition from Santa Fe met and attempted to parley with French- allied Pawnee in what is now Nebraska.
 Negotiations were unsuccessful, and a battle ensued; the Spanish were badly defeated, with only 13 soldiers managing to return to New Mexico.
 Although this was a small engagement, it is significant in that it was the deepest penetration of the Spanish into the Great Plains, establishing the limit to Spanish expansion and influence there.

 The War of Jenkins' Ear broke out in 1739 between Spain and Britain and was confined to the Americas.
 The major action in the War of Jenkins' Ear was a major amphibious attack launched by British forces under Admiral Edward Vernon in March 1741 against Cartagena de Indias, one of Spain's major gold-trading ports in the Caribbean (today Colombia).
 Vernon's forces made some initial headway against the Spanish defenders but became bogged down and started suffering tremendous casualties to yellow fever.
-Vernon eventually made the decision to to withdraw from Cartagena de Indias after thousands of his troops had died from yellow fever.
+Vernon eventually made the decision to withdraw from Cartagena de Indias after thousands of his troops had died from yellow fever.

 During the Seven Years' War, British forces invaded and captured the cities of Havana, Cuba and Manila, Philippines in 1762.
 The 1763 Treaty of Paris gave Spain control over the Louisiana part of New France including New Orleans, creating a Spanish empire that stretched from the Mississippi River to the Pacific Ocean; Spain also ceded Florida to Great Britain in order to regain Cuba, which the British occupied during the war.
 Louisiana settlers, hoping to restore the territory to France, in the bloodless Rebellion of 1768 forced the Louisiana Governor Antonio de Ulloa to flee to Spain.
 The rebellion was crushed in 1769 by the next governor Alejandro O'Reilly, who executed five of the conspirators.
 The Louisiana territory was to be administered by superiors in Cuba with a governor on site in New Orleans.

 The 21 northern missions in present-day California (U.S.) were established along California's El Camino Real from 1769.
 In an effort to exclude Britain and Russia from the eastern Pacific, King Charles III of Spain sent forth from Mexico a number of expeditions to the Pacific Northwest between 1774 and 1793.
 Spain's long-held claims and navigation rights were strengthened and a settlement and fort were built in Nootka Sound, Alaska.